Gastroenterologists located in Avondale, AZ

 Do you have unexplained upper abdominal pain that sometimes radiates to your back?
 It could be a symptom of pancreatitis, a condition that can be acute or chronic.
-At Southwest Gastroenterology in Goodyear, Arizona, an expert team of gastroenterologists can treat patients with pancreatitis.
+At Southwest Gastroenterology in Avondale, Arizona, an expert team of gastroenterologists can treat patients with pancreatitis.
 With the right care, you can end disruptive pain and find relief.

 Pancreatitis occurs when there’s inflammation in the pancreas, a gland positioned behind your stomach in the upper abdomen.
 Your pancreas helps regulate your glucose metabolism by producing enzymes that balance digestion, but pancreatitis can block that flow.

 There are two types of pancreatitis: acute and chronic.
 Many different factors can cause pancreatitis, but gallstones cause most acute attacks.
 Other causes of pancreatitis include:

 - Heavy alcohol consumption (A binge can cause an acute attack while long-term, heavy drinking can cause chronic pancreatitis.)